medcomdk/dk-medcom-messaging/docs/index.md

 <br><br>

-These profiles describe fundamental information when exchanging information as messages and therefore one or more profiles are included in all MedComs FHIR messages.
+These profiles describe fundamental information when exchanging information as messages.
+Therefore one or more profiles are included in all MedComs FHIR messages.
 The messaging profiles do not alone constitute a standard, but one or more profiles can be used in a standard.
-Therefore, does this page only include the Implementation Guide (IG) and not clinical guidelines, test protocols.
+Thus, this page includes the IG solely, and technical uses cases and does not include clinical guidelines and test protocols.

+This page presents a MedCom FHIR Message Standard.
+The standard is the term for a collection of documentation covering most aspects of the standard.

+* Clinical Documentation
+  * Clinical description
+  * Use Cases
+* Technical Documentation
+  * One or more FHIR IGs (the specific Profile IG for the standard, the inherited Profile IGs within this standard and supporting IGs for the standard, Terminology IG for instance.).
+These cover what in former MedCom non-FIR standards were specific rules regarding syntax and qualifiers.
+* Additional Documentation
+  * A GitHub Page linking it all together with further descriptions and specifications
+  * This Governance